AluciTech/aluci-open-source-template/README.md

 ## Overview

 This repository provides a reusable template for creating open source projects that follow Aluci's engineering and documentation standards.
-It is intended for internal teams and developers who want to quickly set up a new project with a consistent structure and best practices.
+It is intended for developers who want to quickly set up a new project with a consistent structure and best practices.

 ## README Template